ostamand/rolling-balls/README.md

 - To play the game navigate to the [Download](#download) section.
 Available for Windows and Android.
 - To watch me play a game follow this [youtube link](https://youtu.be/OQNvxL2XfUI).
 - To learn more on how the opponent was trained using reinforcement learning follow this [link](https://ostamand.github.io/rl/2018/12/08/unity-ai.html) to my blog.
-- To train your own agent using the provided training environement with 12 parallel agents use these [steps].(#installation)
+- To train your own agent using the provided training environement with 12 parallel agents use these [steps](#installation)

 ## Download